avd2131/nonogen/README.md

 * Program 5 has a string that is not terminated.
 The parser does not know where the string ends, so it prints a message to the user that there is an unterminated string beginning at a certain position.
 * Program 6 demonstrates a syntactic error: the correct syntax is 'game6->title'.
+* Program 7 demonstrates another syntactic error.
+Here the keyword 'new' is missing when creating a game object.